 Cyber Tigers are motivated and engaged students who are seeking opportunities to work on real problems that have applied impact in the community.
 These research experiences challenge students to think critically and creatively, take ownership of their work, become leaders, and solve new and novel problems.
 Students have opportunities to engage with community partners as well as leading researchers at other academic institutions.

 Cyber Tigers’ research problems generally address applied cybersecurity, especially decision making and human behavior.
-Other projects have examined inventory logistics, student motivation, and the supply chain.
+Other projects have examined inventory logistics, student motivation, project management, and the supply chain.
 Scroll down to learn more about our work as well as how to get involved.

 Current Project: Protecting Voting Processes